-What I say is that the picture given, that the managing agents contribute only 14 per cent, of the capital, is not correct.
-I am sure, the Finance Minister himself, coming as he does from Bombay, knows that many managing agents, because they did not possess 25 per cent, of the capital, were removed of managing office the from And many companies have agents. gone into liquidation because others held more shares.
-So when speaking on this point, it must be borne in mind that the managing agents, in order to have a control over the company to that degree is desired for the sake of its efficient working, usually hold from 20 to 35 per cent, of the shares.
-That is the minimum.
-Therefore, as I said, this figure of 13 per cent, can only represent the share of the captal held by the directors only and not those held by the members of his family, and here the share of the family counts more than his own.
+What I say is that the picture given, that the managing agents contribute only 14 per cent of the capital, is not correct.
+I am sure, the Finance Minister himself, coming as he does knows that many from Bombay, managing agents, because they did not possess 25 per cent of the capital, removed from the office managing agents And many companies have gone into liquidation because others held more shares.
+So when speaking on this point, it must be borne in mind that the managing agents, in order to have a control over the company to that degree that desired for the sake of its efficient working, usually hold from 20 to 35 per cent of the shares That is the minimum.
+Therefore, as I said, this figure of 13 per cent can represent the share of the captal held by the directors only and not those held by the members of his family, and here the share of the family counts more than his own.
 I would like to be told if I am wrong in this respect.
 But my feeling is that these figures were compiled by simply writing a letter to the companies and collecting the returns that they made.
-But we should remember intention behind getting these figures.
-We certain have to draw conclusions from them.
-I would also like to point out that the managing agents are paying far more capital by way of equity capital, otherwise they would not be there.
-The loans from banks come to Rs.
+But we remember the intention behind getting these figures.
+We have to draw certain conclusions from them.
+I would also like to point out that the managing agents are paying far more capital by way of equity capital, otherwise they would not be The loans from banks come to Rs.
 58 crores and loans guaranteed by the managing agents come to Rs.
-7 crores and Rs.
-10 crores are the advances.
-The hon.
-Finance Minister in another place explained that the total advances was Rs.
+7 10 crores are crores and Rs advances The hon.
+Finance Minister in another place explained that total of advances was Rs.
 50 crores instead of Rs.
 7 crores and I am satisfied.
-Most of the advances would not have been made but for the fact tnai the managing agents guaranteed tnem.
+Most of the advances would not have been made but for the fact that the managing agents guaranteed them.
 So out of the sum of Rs.
-58 crores, 4. think about Rs.
-30 crores are guaranteed by managing agents. non. friend Shri S. P. Jain had, of courst. given the House the instance 01 tne

-Companies Bombay Millowners' Association and I will leave it at that.
+58 crores, 1 think about Rs 30 crores are guaranteed by managing agents.
+My non. friend Shri S. P. Jain had, of course, given the House the instance or the Bombay Millowners' Association and I will leave it at that.

-Next, I come to the question of the commission on net profit which is given as Rs.
-6-7 crores.
-The commis sion on sales is '7 crores and office allowance is Rs.
+Next, I come to the question of the commission on net profit which given as Rs.
+6.7 crores.
+The commission on sales is '7 crores and office allowance is Rs.
 3 crores.
-The total managerial remuneration in the coun try is, therefore, about Rs.
+The total managerial remuneration in the country is, therefore, about Rs.
 11 crores.
 I may here submit that about fifty houses, or rather I would improve upon it and say, about 50 companies in India are paying one-third of the managing agency commission, because Rs.
 4 crores and over are paid by 49 companies in India to managing agents, out of the amount of Rs.
 11 crores.
-The rest of the money is by ofoffice allowance. wav Offic allowance means this.
-Where the company did not make adequate profit, sometimes people are satisfied with what they get by way of office ailow-ance.
-But that office allowance also is abolished under the present Bill.
+The rest of the money is by of office allowance.
+Office allowance means this.
+Where the company did not make adequate profit, sometimes people are satisfied with what they get by way of office allow-But that office allowance also is abolished under the present Bill.